 A lot of websites and private consulting firms in the landscape of college admissions aim pretty low: selling parents fear and mistrust of their teen that only further undermines their child’s ability to grow up and be prepared for college.

-Some college admissions advisors can also leave applicants confused or overwhelmed because admissions advisors are trained in how to read statements, not in how to write them.
-High school counselors and public school teachers tend to be overburdened and just can’t provide tailored feedback to help students sift through the overwhelming number of variables at issue in their particular situation.
+Because admissions advisors are trained in how to read statements, not in how to write them, their advice–even on “what to write” can often leave high school applicants confused or overwhelmed.
+High school counselors and teachers tend to be overburdened and just can’t provide tailored feedback to help students sift through the overwhelming number of variables at issue in their particular situation.
 What’s more, the student needs to take the lead.

 What does Work